scdl-org/scdl/README.md

 --version                       Show version
--l [url]                        URL can be track/playlist/user -n [maxtracks]                  Download the n last tracks of a playlist according to the creation date -s                              Download the stream of a user (token needed) -a                              Download all tracks of user (including reposts) -t                              Download all uploads of a user (no reposts) -f                              Download all favorites of a user -C                              Download all commented by a user -p                              Download all playlists of a user -r                              Download all reposts of user -c                              Continue if a downloaded file already exists
+-l [url]                        URL can be track/playlist/user -n [maxtracks]                  Download the n last tracks of a playlist according to the creation date -a                              Download all tracks of user (including reposts) -t                              Download all uploads of a user (no reposts) -f                              Download all favorites (likes) of a user -C                              Download all tracks commented on by a user -p                              Download all playlists of a user -r                              Download all reposts of user -c                              Continue if a downloaded file already exists